dasch-swiss/dsp-tools/docs/dsp-tools-create.md

 }
 ```

-Now lets see what each field does.

 #### Name

 `"name": "<string>"`

-First of all, our overall ontology needs a name.
-After all, we want to create an ontology about a specific subject or
-set of terms.

-As a "speciality", the *name of the ontology* has to be a [xsd:NCNAME](https://www.w3.org/TR/xmlschema11-2/#NCName)
-compliant name that can be used as prefix. [xsd:NCNAME](https://www.w3.org/TR/xmlschema11-2/#NCName)
-means that it has to be a single word without any special characters (like e.g. " . : ! ? # + (...) ") and without any
-blanks.
+The ontology's (short) name should be in the form of a [xsd:NCNAME](https://www.w3.org/TR/xmlschema11-2/#NCName).
+This
+means a string without blanks or special characters but `-` and `_` are allowed (although not as first character).

 #### Label

 `"label": "<string>"`

-Since the "name" of your ontology needs to be in this special format, we like to have a human-readable and
-understandable name of the ontology.
-This is done in the "label".
+A string that provides the full name of the ontology.

 #### Properties

 `"properties": [<property-definition>, <property-definition>, ...]`

-At first, it seems a bit illogical to have to define the properties *before* the resources.
-After all, a property always
-describes the characteristics of a *resource*.
-However, it is necessary to define the properties *before* the resources.
-The reason for that is that a property - a dependency between resources - can be used in our ontology not only for a
-single resource but for several.
-If we would e.g. have a property that describes "is descendent of", we can use this
-property not only to describe the family relations of a human family but at the same time use the same property to
-describe the relations of e.g. an animal family.

-A properties-array describes all the properties that are used for our terminology space.
-It's all the properties that
-describe all the possible connections and dependencies between our entire set of terms.

-The following should also be mentioned: We are restricted to a given list of *data types* we can choose from for our
-properties.
-We can't create our own "new" data types.
-However, the list of value types should cover all the needs.

-A property has mandatory and optional fields.
+A `properties` array contains all properties used to describe resources in the ontology.
+A property has to be of a
+certain data type.
+It is not possible to create a custom data type.

 The following fields are mandatory:

-- _name_
+- name
-- _labels_
+- labels
-- _object_
+- object
-- _gui_element_
+- gui_element

-Please note that _object_ is used to define the data type.
-The reason is that internally each data type is again
+Please note that `object` is used to define the data type.
+The `gui_element` depends on the value of the `object`.
-represented by a resource that holds a lot of additional information, notable a complete change history.
-The
-_gui_element_ depends on the object.

-The following fields are optional (can be omitted):
+The following fields are optional (they can be omitted):

-- _super_
+- super
-- _gui_attributes_
+- gui_attributes

-The _gui_attributes_ depends on the _gui_element_ chosen!
+The `gui_attributes` depends on the value of the `gui_element`.

 ##### Name

-`"name": "<NCNAME>"`
+`"name": "<string>"`

-A name for the property e.g. "pageOf", "hasBirthdate", "createdBy".
+A name for the property, e.g. "pageOf", "hasBirthdate", "createdBy".
+It should be in the form of
+a [xsd:NCNAME](https://www.w3.org/TR/xmlschema11-2/#NCName).
+This means a string without blanks or special characters
+but `-` and `_` are allowed (although not as first character).

 ##### Labels

 `"labels": {"<language>": "<string>", ...}`

-Similar to the name property, the label describes the property.
-In contrast to the name, which serves as a pure
-abbreviation, the label is human-readable.
-Thus, use language dependent, human-readable names e.g. "is descendant of".
-The labels field has the following form: `{ "<lang>": "<value>", ...}` where `<lang>` is either "en", "de", "fr" or
-"it", and `<value>` is a string.
+Collection of `labels` for the property as strings with language tag (currently "en", "de", "fr"
+and "it" are supported).

 ##### Object / gui_element / gui_attribute

-`"object": "<data-type-object>"`
+`"object": "<data-type>"`

-The "object" defines the data type of the value that the property will store.
-The following object types are allowed:
+The `object` defines the data type of the value that the property will store.
+The following data types are allowed:

 ###### TextValue